 What is your attendance policy?

-This is a twelve week sprint, and the other participants of the program are counting on you to be fully present.
-We ask that each student and parent to allocate the time to take this process as seriously as the rest of us.
-During the twelve weeks, students will participate in at least twelve adventure activities (roughly 2.5 hours in length) and additional time to complete projects.
-Students can remain in school and extra curricular activities.
+This is an eight-week sprint, and the other participants of the program are counting on you to be fully present.
+We ask that each student and parent allocate the time to make this process as seriously as the rest of us.
+During the eight weeks, students will participate in at least eight adventure activities and additional time to complete projects.
+Students can remain in school and extracurricular activities.

 What is the usual class size?

-Pivot Adventure keeps a 4:1 Student to Guide ratio with up to twelve students per trip.
+Pivot Adventure keeps a 2:1 student to guide ratio with up to six students per expedition.
 By capping our classes, we're able to pay attention to our students and the experience they create.

 How safe are the activities?

 Risk cannot be completely eliminated.
-Students will be participating in action sports like outdoor rock climbing, mountain biking or cross-country skiing.
-Due to the nature of these activities, all families must carry health insurance that cover their child.
+Students will be participating in action sports like outdoor rock climbing, mountain biking, cross-country skiing.
+Due to the nature of these activities, all families must carry health insurance that covers their child.

 What items do we need to bring?

-Pivot Adventure Co. provides all of the adventure clothing, footwear, hygiene items and gear that is needed for the activities.
+Pivot Adventure Co. provides all of the equipment needed.
 You don’t need to buy or bring anything unless you want to.
 If your student requires glasses, retainers or orthotics those items should be brought on your own.
 Most prescription medications are fine to bring, for the safety of our students please let Admissions know to make special arrangements.

 How much does it cost?